imarc/handbook/strategy.markdown

 :	Talk to core stakeholders, identify metrics for success based on their business activities, and document and prepare those metrics for implementation by the development team.

 Deliverables
-:	1–2 page stand-alone report or inclusion in Discovery Report.
+:	1–3 page findings document.
 The findings and metrics should be incorporated into the site Requirements or Specification.

 Time Req
 :	6–8 hours